Neop/mudmap2/README.md

 ###Keyboard commands
 Keyboard commands can be used to navigate and alter the map if keyboard place selection is enabled by pressing p.
 A red box should be visible on the screen.
-You might have to click at the map once after you opened it for it to be able to receive keyboard events.
+You might have to click at the map once after you opened it.

 The keys used here are not final and might not be optimal.
 Please let me know if you think that other keys should be used ;)